AdobeDocs/commerce-business-intelligence.en/help/mbi/getting-started/sign-in.md

 Enter your email address and password and click **Sign In**.

-You now have access to MBI.
+You now have access to [!DNL MBI].